AlperErkol/AlperErkol/README.md

 ### Hi 👋, I'm Alper.
-A passionate Full Stack Web Developer candidate from Turkey.
+A passionate Software Engineer from Turkey.

 - 🌱 I’m currently learning **Typescript** and **SQL**